davidledo/bubble-cursor/README.md

-# bubble-cursor
+# Bubble Cursor
-A quick implementation of Bubble Cursor
+A quick implementation of Bubble Cursor using Windows Universal Platform.

+Bubbles appear and disappear overtime.